tpm2-software/tpm2-tools/man/tpm2_encryptdecrypt.1.md

     Perform a decrypt operation.
 Default is encryption.

+  * **-e**, **\--enable-pkcs7-padding**:

+    Enable pkcs7 padding for applicable AES encryption modes cfb/cbc/ecb.
+    Applicable only to encryption and for input data with last block shorter than encryption block length.

   * **-i**, **\--in-file**=_INPUT\_FILE_:

     Optional.
 Specifies the input file path for either the encrypted or decrypted